Waziup/waziup.io/content/about-us/_index.md

     -  France

 hiring: "At Waziup, we believe in fostering a collaborative, inclusive, and dynamic work culture that enables employees to unleash their full potential and contribute to the company’s mission."

+contact: |
+  You can contact us at any moment.

+  ### ADDRESS
+  Waziup e.V.
+  Räcknitzhohe 50-52
+  01217 Dresden
+  Germany

 ---